 A Natural Smoothie Treatment for Arthritis and Painful Joints

-This great tasting smoothie for arthritis and inflammation combines natural ingredients that can help reduce joint pain and other arthritic symptoms.
+This great tasting anti inflammatory smoothie for arthritis combines powerful natural ingredients that can help reduce joint pain and other arthritic symptoms.

-It also contains nutrients like bromelain, curcumin and gingerols that have been demonstrated in research studies to combat inflammatory conditions throughout your body.
+It contains nutrients like bromelain from pineapple, curcumin from turmeric, and gingerols from ginger that have been demonstrated in research studies to combat inflammatory conditions throughout your body.

-There are quite a few ingredients in this smoothie for inflammation and you may not be able to get all of them with a visit to the regular supermarket.
+There are quite a few ingredients in this anti inflammatory smoothie recipe and you may not be able to get all of them with a visit to the regular supermarket.

 My advice would be to make it up with whatever you can get to start with.
 If you’d like to add more ingredients in future you can do so, perhaps one at a time to see how each improves the smoothies effectiveness in treating your arthritis symptoms.